-We will discuss the effect of small ($\delta = 0.01$ or 1%) and large ($\delta = 0.10$ or 10%) cost shocks for each of the three continuously compounded annualized inflation rates we consider: $\pi = 0.025, \pi = 0.25$ and $\pi = 2.5$.
-The plots corresponding to each of the inflation rates are in figure 3, figure 4, and figure 5, respectively.
+^{18.} Continuously compounded yearly inflation at rate π implies that the ratio of prices (or cost) at the end of the year relative to prices at the beginning of the year is e^{π} .
+For example, with $\pi = 0.25$, this ratio is $e^{0.25} \approx 0.28$, and for $\pi = 2.5$, this ratio is $e^{2.5} \approx 12.2!$ compounded annualized inflation rates we consider: $\pi = 0.025$, $\pi = 0.25$ and $\pi = 2.5$.
+The plots corresponding to each of the inflation rates are in figures 3, 4, and 5, respectively.
 The small shock is of a size we consider in the upper bound of what a normal monetary shock is.
-The large cost shocks are similar of the type of shocks we argue had occurred in Argentina during the period under consideration, which we view as extremely large.
-The three inflation rates correspond to: (i) a "common" inflation rate for a developed economy ($\pi = 0.025$ or 2.5% c.c. per year), (ii) a high inflation rate which is about the average running inflation during the period of study for Argentina when we exclude the spikes we associate to the jumps in cost ($\pi = 0.25$ or 25% c.c. per year), and (iii) a very large inflation on the hyperinflation range of almost 23% monthly compounded inflation ($\pi = 2.5$ or 250% c.c. per year).15 For each of the inflation rates we present three panel of plots: the first for the path of the log of the aggregate CPI level and for the path of the log of the price of the aggregate input, the second panel with the density of the invariant distribution right before and right after the cost shock, and the third panel with the path for the (monthly moving average of the) frequency of price increases and price decreases.
-Each panel displays two cases, corresponding to the small cost change (1%) in the left side of the panel, and corresponding to the large cost change (10%) in the right side of the panel.
+The large-cost shocks are similar of the type of shocks we argue occurred in Argentina during the period under consideration, which we view as extremely large.
+The three inflation rates correspond to: (i) a "common" inflation rate for a developed economy ($\pi = 0.025$ or 2.5% c.c. per year), (ii) a high inflation rate which is about the average running inflation during the period of study for Argentina when we exclude the spikes we associate to the jumps in cost ($\pi = 0.25$ or 25% c.c. per vear), and (iii) a very large inflation on the hyperinflation range of almost 23% monthly compounded inflation ($\pi = 2.5$ or 250% c.c. per year).22 For each of the inflation rates, we present three panels of plots: the first panel with the path of the log of the aggregate CPI level and with the path of the log of the price of the aggregate input, the second panel with the density of the invariant distribution right before and right after the cost shock, and the third panel with the path for the (monthly moving average of the) frequency of price increases and price decreases.
+Each panel displays two cases, corresponding to the small-cost change (1%) on the left side of the panel, and to the large-cost change (10%)on the right side of the panel.
 In total there are nine subplots for each of the three inflation rates.